Skip to Content

 For more tips, read this post on what to do with unwanted stuff you’ve decluttered.

-8. Set a timer
+8. Set A Timer

 Sometimes things are easier if we break them down into manageable chunks.
 The same goes for decluttering.
 If it seems too daunting or too big a job, then set your timer for 5 or 10 minutes and declutter until the alarm goes off.
 A few minutes each day will be better than not doing it at all, and as I’ve said before, decluttering takes practice.
 You’ll get more efficient and find it easier, the more you do it.